vpelss/imok/README.md

 # imok

-A web based application that alerts family and friends if you don't check in.
+IMOK is a web based, fail safe, alarm that will email family and friends if you don't check in.

-The idea for this program came to me after a relative had passed away and was not found for 7 days.

-This program was designed for those who live alone.
+This program was designed for those who live alone and do not have regular personal contact.
-It is a fail safe alarm that will alert friends or family by email if you do not report in.

 Potential uses:

--For those who worry their animals or pets may suffer or die if their owner passed away or became incapacitated.
+-For those who worry their animals or pets may suffer or die if they pass away or became incapacitated.
 -For those who live in a remote location.

--For someone taking a long trip alone.
+-For those taking a long trip alone.

--For those living alone and not in regular contact with anyone.
+-For those living alone and not in regular personal contact.

 You can add up to three email addresses to send alerts to.
 You select a start date and time.
 Then you select a Countdown time.
 Daily seems reasonable.